rtmigo/neatest_py/README.md

 The test discovery has different defaults than the standard [unittest discover](https://docs.python.org/3/library/unittest.html#test-discovery) .
+It may discover more `TestCase`s than the standard.

 ## Filenames

 `neatest` searches for tests in all `*.py` files.

-So the default filename `pattern` is equivalent to setting `-p` like that:
+The same can be achieved with standard `unittest` like this:

 ``` bash
 $ python3 -m unittest discover -p "*.py"